StellarCampfire/GeoPhoto/README.md

 ## Features

-- **Project Management:** Users can create projects within the software, each containing multiple wells.
+- **Project Management:** Create projects within the software, each containing multiple wells.
 Each well can have numerous defined intervals, and each interval stores two photographs taken from the two different cameras.
 - **Photo Storage:** All photographs are stored within the project's `media` folder, organizing data efficiently and simplifying access to visual information.
-- **Photo Review and Confirmation:** After photographs are taken, the operator has the option to confirm each image sequentially.
+- **Photo Review and Confirmation:** After photographs are taken, the operator can confirm each image sequentially.
 If an image is deemed unsatisfactory, the operator can revert to the interval editing stage for retakes or adjustments.
-- **Customizable Photo Resolution and Processing:** Users can adjust the resolution of the photographs and set parameters for how much can be trimmed from each side of an image to reduce file size and optimize storage.
+- **Customizable Photo Resolution and Processing:** Adjust the resolution of the photographs and set parameters for how much can be trimmed from each side of an image to reduce file size and optimize storage.

 ## Technical Details